ekedonald/Automating-AWS-Infrastructure-with-IaC-using-Terraform/README.md

 python3 -m pip install --upgrade pip
 ```

 * Configure programmatic access from your workstation to connect to AWS using thr access keys copied above and a [Python SDK (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html).
 Ensure you have [Python 3.6](https://www.python.org/downloads/) or higher on your workstation.
+Run the `python` command and paste the codebase shown below:

 ```sh
 import boto3